-Can I Play Snapchat's Egg Hunt Game In Ghost Mode?
-It Won't Be As Competitive
+You Can Play Snapchat's Egg Hunt Game In Ghost Mode, But It's Not As Competitive

 If you haven't yet heard, Snapchat is celebrating Easter with an awesome new update for this weekend only.
 The "Great Snapchat Egg Hunt" is a cyber egg hunt in Snap Maps that is only here until Easter night.
 Part of the fun is collecting as many eggs as possible in order to see yourself climb up the leaderboard, but you'll have to share your location with at least a few friends to really have a competition.
 You might be wondering if you can still get in on this festive egg hunt even if you're into a more low-key Snap Map life.
 So, can you play Snapchat's egg hunt game in Ghost Mode?

 The good news is that everyone can get in on the egg hunt action no matter what your Snap Map settings, per the release from Snapchat.
 If you're competitive and look for any victory to gloat about whenever you're given the chance (why win if you can't brag about it, right?), then Ghost Mode might not be for you.
 Then again, if you're not all about sharing your location as you collect cyber eggs on the Snap Map this Easter, then Ghost Mode is the perfect solution.
 Plus, you can always screenshot your score so you have the receipts if someone dares to question your egg hunt skills.